pmeeny/CI-MS3-FootballMemories/README.md

     - They can view all comments for a memory, and the page is paginated if there are more than 3 comments
     - They can add a comment, and the comment is displayed with the comment, added by and date
     ![Memory](football_memories/static/images/readme/memory.png)
+- In all user stories, the user will not be asked for information they have already supplied, for example when the user is adding a memory, they will not be asked for their username
+- When the user add/edit/deletes a memory, adds a comment, adds a rating successfully, a relevant message is displayed, for example <code> flash("Rating Successfully Added")</code>

 #### User Stories feature 5
 - User Story 5.1: Add Memory - As a regular user/admin user I can add a memory by selecting a tournament, uploading a memory image, entering a memory name, description, date and stadium.
 All fields are mandatory